Flaque/hobkin/README.md

 # 🧚 Hobkin

-Hobkin is an experimental static site generator for interactive articles in [MDX](https://github.com/mdx-js/mdx).
+Hobkin is an experimental static blog generator for interactive articles in [MDX](https://github.com/mdx-js/mdx).
 It's really just a proof of concept at the moment.

 **Install** with: